darvis-ai/Brainless/README.md

 ## Classification

 Binary and multiclass classification are both supported.
-Note that for now, labels must be integers (0 and 1 for binary classification). cash_ml will automatically detect if it is a binary or multiclass classification problem - you just have to pass in `ml_predictor = Predictor(type_of_estimator='classifier', column_descriptions=column_descriptions)`
+Note that for now, labels must be integers (0 and 1 for binary classification). brainless will automatically detect if it is a binary or multiclass classification problem - you just have to pass in `ml_predictor = Predictor(type_of_estimator='classifier', column_descriptions=column_descriptions)`

 ## Feature Learning

 Also known as "finally found a way to make this deep learning stuff useful for my business".
 Deep Learning is great at learning important features from your data.
 But the way it turns these learned features into a final prediction is relatively basic.
 Gradient boosting is great at turning features into accurate predictions, but it doesn't do any feature learning.

-In cash_ml, you can now automatically use both types of models for what they're great at.
+In brainless, you can now automatically use both types of models for what they're great at.
 If you pass `feature_learning=True, fl_data=some_dataframe` to `.train()`, we will do exactly that: train a deep learning model on your `fl_data`.
 We won't ask it for predictions (standard stacking approach), instead, we'll use it's penultimate layer to get it's 10 most useful features.
 Then we'll train a gradient boosted model (or any other model of your choice) on those features plus all the original features.

 Across some problems, we've witnessed this lead to a 5% gain in accuracy, while still making predictions in 1-4 milliseconds, depending on model complexity.

 `ml_predictor.train(df_train, feature_learning=True, fl_data=df_fl_data)`

 This feature only supports regression and binary classification currently.
-The rest of cash_ml supports multiclass classification.
+The rest of brainless supports multiclass classification.

 ## Categorical Ensembling